Bandwidth/bandwidth.github.io/voice/bxml/verbs/transferPhoneNumber.md

 {% method %}

 ## XML: `<Transfer><PhoneNumber>`
-The Transfer verb is used to bridge another party onto the current call.
+The Transfer verb with `<PhoneNumber>` is used to bridge another party onto the current call.

 ### Attributes
 | Attribute              | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |